-Whether your home or apartment is your personal residence or an investment property, navigating the process of getting the best rental price, the most risk-free tenants and ensuring your property is well managed can be daunting.
-To take the pressure off and ease your mind, find a rental agent in the Netherlands with whom to work.
+Whether your home is your residence or an investment property, navigating the process of getting the best rental price, risk-free tenants, and ensuring your property is well managed can be daunting.
+To ease your mind, find a rental agent in the Netherlands.

-Compared to renting out a property privately, a Dutch rental agent has quite a few advantages:
+Compared to renting out property privately, a Dutch rental agent has some advantages:

-> Rental agents know the potential value of the property.
-Rental agencies have access to a wealth of data to ensure you get a competitive monthly rate that represents the true value of your home or apartment.
+> Rental agents know the potential value.
+Rental agencies have access to a wealth of data to ensure you get a competitive monthly rate that represents the true value of your apartment.

 > An agency can tap into a larger pool of renters.
-A local rental agent generally has relationships with multinational companies that frequently hire expats or with relocation agencies that help expats settle – and both help finding properties for their clients or employees.
-Furthermore, most rental agencies in the Netherlands belong to established rental organisations such as the Dutch Association of Real Estate Agents (Nederlandse Vereniging van Makelaars – NVM) or a regional branch of this such as the Real Estate Association Amsterdam (Makelaarsverening Amsterdam – MVA).
-They will often use the same legal team to draft contracts and give preference to others in the network.
+A local rental agent generally has relationships with multinational companies or with relocation agencies.
+Furthermore, most rental agencies in the Netherlands belong to established rental organizations such as the Dutch Association of Real Estate Agents (Nederlandse Vereniging van Makelaars – NVM) or a regional branch of this such as the Real Estate Association Amsterdam (Makelaarsverening Amsterdam – MVA).
+They often use the same legal team to draft contracts and give preference to others in the network.

 > Rental agents can manage your property locally.
 Some rental agencies provide comprehensive property management services, in which the agency monitors the home or apartment when the property owner cannot.

-Other agencies often provide small services such as keyholding or mail collection at no extra cost, but continuous responsibilities such as rental payments or dealing with emergencies such as broken furniture may be handled as part of a property management package.
-Agencies may not offer this service directly, but partner with a trusted company that does.
+Other agencies often provide keyholding or mail collection at no extra cost, but continuous responsibilities such as rental payments or dealing with emergencies may be part of a property management package.
+Agencies may not offer this service directly; partner with a trusted company that does.

 > Rental agents know the laws.
-Renters in the Netherlands are protected by many laws, especially in regards to contracts – and these contracts and laws are updated frequently.
-A rental agent, especially one that has joined the NVM or another association, is well versed in Dutch housing laws, which ensures you choose the right contract without any hidden surprises.
+Renters in the Netherlands have strong protection, especially regarding contracts.
+A rental agent knows Dutch housing laws, which ensures you choose the right contract without any hidden surprises.